Social selling on LinkedIn is a powerful tactic for bringing in new leads and business opportunities.

 Let’s go over how to fill out the sections of your profile to accomplish these goals:

-A good profile pic is a hi-res image where your face takes up 60% of the frame.
 You should be the only person in the picture wearing what you’d typically wear to work.

 Avoid distracting backgrounds and ensure your cover photo is 1584 x 396 pixels.
-Workspaces or a picture representing your company are great go-to’s for your cover photo.
-For a clean look, consider using a background eraser.

-Your headline should tell visitors who you help and how.
+Your LinkedIn headline should tell visitors who you help and how.
 Many salespeople follow the “I help X do Y” formula.

 To get the most out of this section, include three to five sentences that describe: